 Montash has been finding jobs for talented tech professionals around the world since 2004.
 Our consultants take pride in changing lives by connecting talented individuals with leading global organisations.
-Montash focuses on the Digital, Cloud & Software Tech, Information Security, and SAP sectors.
+Montash focuses on the Cloud & Software Tech, Microsoft Dynamics, Information Security, and SAP sectors.
 We have the expertise and technical knowledge to understand exactly what both the employer and the candidate need from a technical and cultural fit.

 Get career advice from industry experts.